CronyTips/CronyTips/content/post/2020/tachiyomi-open-source-manga-reader-for-android.md

 {{< vimeo 436408083 >}}

 After installing extensions that I recommended you will have a lot of sources that you don't need.
 To disable them you need to go into sources and click at the icon in the top right (the one with 3 lines).
-The you just remove the blue tick from the uneeded sources.
+The you just remove the blue tick from the unneeded sources.
 I left enabled: `Kissmanga.in`, `MangaDex`, `MangaLife`, `Mangakakalot`, `Mangasee`, `Toonily` and `Webtoons.com`.

 ### Adding and removing manga to library